This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Drinking too much over the years can have devastating consequences on your health and well-being.

-Various cancers, cardiovascular problems, even mental health problems are all connected to excessive drinking.
+Various cancers, cardiovascular problems, and even mental health problems are all connected to excessive drinking.
 Here’s how alcohol affects various aspects of your health.

 Increased Cancer Risk